 If appropriate Year 5 and Year 6 children should make their own way to and from school although we realise that this is not always possible or desirable.
 If Year 5 or Year 6 children are accompanied by an adult in the morning then they must be left at the entrance to the school site only Ferrars Junior School Children should enter the site in the morning.
-Year 3 and Year 4 children must be accompanied to and from the school gate by a responsible person (If this is a sibling then they must be in Year 7 or above).
-There will be a member of staff at each entrance to the school site to ensure that only Ferrars Junior School children enter the school site.
+Year 3 and Year 4 children must be accompanied to and from school by a responsible person.
+If this is a sibling then they must be in Year 7 or above.
 Apart from with their siblings, children should, wherever possible, avoid coming to school with children from another year group and they should try to avoid using public transport.

 How will the children be grouped in school?